cisagov/ScubaGear/README.md

 If a tenant does not have the licenses listed above, the report will display a non-compliant output for those policies.

+> **Note**
-> **Note**: GCC-High/DOD endpoints are included, but have not been tested.
+> DOD endpoints are included, but have not been tested.
 Please open an issue if you encounter bugs.
-GCC-High testing in progress.

 ## Installation
 ### Downloading Repository